 We may earn revenue from the products available on this page and participate in affiliate programs.

-Studio AF founder Ariella Fried’s biggest revelation while renovating her Los Angeles ranch-style home came when she was designing the wet bar.
-Well, really she was redesigning the existing feature, trying to figure out how to make the dated, dark wood alcove feel chic with some new pendant lights and marble countertops.
-“Then I realized I could just gut it all out,” recalls Fried.
-“Sometimes when you see a space with a certain program, you think it has to be that way.
-You get stuck and just want to replace what you see.”
-Catching her mistake early, she put down the bar blueprints and started a new sketch—one for a playroom.
+Studio AF founder Ariella Fried’s biggest renovation revelation came when she was trying to figure out how to refresh the dated, dark wood wet bar in her Los Angeles ranch.
+“Then I realized I could just gut it,” recalls Fried.
+“Sometimes, when you see a space with a certain feature, you think it has to be that way.
+You get stuck and just want to replace what is there.”
+Catching her oversight early, she put down the bar blueprints and started a new sketch—one for a playroom.
+Fried wanted to create a dedicated space for her two-year-old daughter, Claire.

-Fried wanted to create a formal play space for her now 2-year-old daughter, Claire, so she decided to rip out the cabinetry and plumbing and add drywall to the nook-like area.
-She took a similar approach with her little one’s nursery, too, which was a full-on office when the designer and her husband bought the home right when the pandemic hit.
-But this time she didn’t scrap everything.
+The designer took a similar approach with Claire’s nursery, which was a full-on office when she and her husband bought the home.
+But this time, she didn’t scrap everything.
 “The built-ins were the best find, because custom millwork can be so expensive these days,” she shares.
-“I tried to preserve it as much as possible.”
+“I tried to preserve as much as possible.”
 While some rooms require a totally new perspective once you have a child, others just need a little tweaking.
-Read on to learn more about how she made these spaces toddler-proof.
+Read on to learn more about how she made both spaces toddler-approved.

 The No-Commitment Playroom